qasimza/senior-design-spring/hw-essays-spring/USER_MANNUAL.md

 **Instrumentalness:** A measure of how much of a track's sound is comprised of purely instrumental music, without vocals.
 Scale: 0 (least instrumental) to 100 (most instrumental).
 **Liveness:** A measure of how much of a track's sound was recorded live, as opposed to in a studio.
 Scale: 0 (least) to 100 (most).
 **Valence:** A measure of the positivity or happiness of a track's sound, based on factors such as key and chord progression.
 Scale: 0 (least positive) to 100 (most positive).
 **Tempo:** The speed of a track, measured in beats per minute.
 Scale: 0 BPM to 246 BPM.
+**Explicit:** Check to include explicit songs.

 ### My Results were inaccurate/dissatisfactory.
 How can I get better matches?
 Unfortunately, not all queries will produce the best results.
 This is due to the lack of data in the dataset being used.
 Try to use different values (Example: If the song name does not produce the best results, try artist or genre, etc.) to look up songs or fine tune the advanced parameters.